MemerGamer/client/README.md

 * [ninja-build](https://ninja-build.org/)
 * python (This is a dependency of ninja so you should already have it.)
 * A C++ compiler (g++/cmake/msvc anything *should* work)
+* Recommended: ccache or sccache to speed up builds
+* Recommended: mold as a better linker (required on android native termux builds)

 If you want to compile the code for a different CPU architecture you will also need docker.